speechmatics/speechmatics-js-sdk/examples/nextjs-flow/README.md

 # Installation and setup

+## Check Node version

+Make sure you are using Node 22 or higher.
+You can use [NVM to manage Node versions](https://github.com/nvm-sh/nvm?tab=readme-ov-file#install--update-script).

 ## Generate an API key

 To access the APIs and generate JWTs, you'll first need to generate an API key in the Speechmatics  user portal: https://portal.speechmatics.com/api-keys/